Dizuko/Balatro-Modpack-Manager/README.md

 A simple use of Batch files and Symbiotic Links to create an ease of making and switching between modpacks.
 Due to functions being in batch files, a change of modpack can be controled by things like a stream deck

-First practice safe modding, back up your "%APPDATA%\Balatro\Mods" folder Download and unzip, then place the Mods.store folder into your %APPDATA%\Balatro NOT in %APPDATA\Balatro\Mods!!
+First practice safe modding, back up your `"%APPDATA%\Balatro\Mods"` folder Download and unzip, then place the Mods.store folder into your `%APPDATA%\Balatro` NOT in `%APPDATA\Balatro\Mods`!!

-Then run the First Setup.bat, this will ask you to name your current modpack, it will take your current modlist from within the ...\Mods folder and copy it to a new folder within ...\Mods.store
+Then run the First Setup.bat, this will ask you to name your current modpack, it will take your current modlist from within the `...\Mods` folder and copy it to a new folder within `...\Mods.store`
-After this it will then delete your ...\Mods folder and create a Symbiotic link to take place of the Mods folder.
+After this it will then delete your `...\Mods` folder and create a Symbiotic link to take place of the Mods folder.

 You are set up, you old modlist is made into a modpack.
 To create more modpacks, simply run the New Modpack.bat and input a name.
 The .bat will do the rest.